JulioZittei/ignite-challenge-02/README.md

 The application can be accessed at [`localhost:8080`](http://localhost:8080)

-You can access the live web application [`clicking here`](https://ignite-challenge-02.netlify.app/).

 ## 📄 License

 This project is under the MIT license.
 See the [LICENSE](LICENSE) file for more details.